 Cockroaches contaminate food easily by releasing biowastes, such as faeces, disgorged food, and their own foul smell.
 Apart from that, they pollute the air in the infected facility, too, which can contain parts of their excrements and exoskeletons.
 Those particles are allergens and can cause serious health problems.
 You will need to implement a full cleaning regime after the initial treatment, as the residual waste remains active for a short period.

 Even though ants fall into the category of nuisance pests, their presence around food still has a large impact on its health safety.
-Ants can transfer infections through microorganisms on their bodies, simmilar to flies.
+Ants can transfer infections through microorganisms on their bodies, similar to flies.
 Any food that contains ants should be thrown out to prevent further contamination and spread of disease.

 Stored product insects (or SPI) use their preferred food source as a habitat for living, breeding, and hiding.
 Some of the most common goods attacked are nuts, dried fruits, cereals, pulses.

-- Primary SPI have the ability to eat through whole grains.
+- Primary SPI has the ability to eat through whole grains.
 Their life cycles can be completed both inside (Internal primary SPI), or outside the grain (External primary SPI);

 - Secondary SPI - they are more likely to eat the fungus in a rotten product;